brains-and-beards/mimic-docs/app-navigation/navigation.md

 Three methods - POST, PUT and PATCH - allow you to set the **Body**:

-- JSON - The JSON body automatically saves and checks for valid syntax.
+- JSON - The JSON body automatically saves and checks for valid syntax but you can also use the _Save Icon_.
 - RAW - The RAW request body can be saved using the _Save Icon_.

 \*App serves the currently selected body type.